cacophony-wj/servitium/README.md

 If you want to examine a complete list of the mods in this modlist, [go here.](https://loadorderlibrary.com/lists/servitium-1)

 ### NEW!
-Introducing an Optional Download on MEGA: "Of Wenches & Succubi
+Introducing an Optional Download on MEGA: "Of Wenches & Succubi"

 I've noticed over the years that a lot of users have wanted to customize my modlist with Succubus gameplay.
 Working with a friend of mine (who is also a friend of the _Serana Dead Sexy_ author), I have delveoped a profile where you can be the sex vampire of your dreams in a world packed with eager Wenchy-y targets:

 [Read More About It Here.](Succubus-Form.md)

+You can find the Variant (along with all my other Unofficial Modlists) at my [**MEGA Modlist Repository**](https://mega.nz/folder/RawGxSQC#18F3HuX5i5MvXzsMb6ARGg)

 ### System Specifications